 This property will follow HUD income targeting requirements.
 Applicant households with incomes at or below the extremely low-income limit will be selected to fill the first 40% of vacancies in any given year.
-The property is required to actively market to extremely low-income families, should no families be identified the property can rent to other eligible families.

 Preference for Accessible or Adaptable Units